MustardMan42/Masterful-CSS-Module/README.md

  * In the Settings, click the Manage Modules button under Game Settings
  * Click the checkbox next to Masterful CSS Module and then click Save Module Settings.
 The world should then reload
  * Under the compendiums tab, click the compendium called Magnificent Examples by MustardMan42, and import the journals from that compendium.
 Those journals contain a (very basic) local version of this text guide, an HTML Examples journal with html code for quick copying, and a Letter Handouts journal pre-styled to look like a letter your players found.

- * Be aware that if you customize anything from this module, your changes may get wiped if the module is ever updated.
-It is safer to create your own module and use mine as a basis, which is what the following steps will teach you how to do.
+## Option 2: Making Your Own Module

-If you would like to make your own module, follow steps A-C below:
+While my module is perfectly fine to get started with, I can't write all the CSS rules you will want to use.
+What's more, if you use my module and start writing your own rules your changes may get wiped if the module is ever updated.
+It is safer to create your own module and use mine as an example, which is what the following steps will teach you how to do.

-## Step 1a: One Module to Rule Them All, or Many Modules to Fill the Skies and Black the Sun?
+### Step 1: One Module to Rule Them All, or Many Modules to Fill the Skies and Black the Sun?
  * When creating a module, it is worth deciding in advance how you will organize your content.
 Modules are portable, so you can install your module on different worlds and have access to the same content each time, you can give away your module or sell it (as long as the content in the module is yours to sell).
 There are two basic ways to proceed, make one mega-module that will store all the adventures you are adapting or creating, or create a separate module for each adventure.
  * The benefit of making a separate module per adventure is that it is simpler.
 If you are selling or giving away your own content, you will almost certainly want to use this method because everything your "customers" will need to run the content in Foundry should be included in one module.
 Setting up the .css file is also easier this way, but you will need a separate file for each module.
 The downside to making multiple modules is that you may end up repeating assets across multiple modules.
 Any images, font files, or sound files that you end up using in multiple adventures will get repeated.
 If you are storage restricted, it is possible that multiple modules would be less preferable for you.
 You also may have more difficulty maintaining multiple modules, if you make an improvement in one module you’ll need to repeat that work across every other module.
 If you are selling your module, your customers may expect you to maintain the module and update it to the most current version of Foundry.
  * The benefit of making a single larger module is that you don’t need to repeat assets every time they are required.
 While the base installation may be large, you’ll be less likely to run into issues of remembering which module contains which assets.
 Additionally, having a larger module makes it easier to maintain backups and keep the module up to date.
 The initial setup may take more effort, but if Foundry makes a change that breaks your module you will only need to fix it once instead of across multiple modules.
  * For personal use I prefer one module that contains all the adventures that I’ve adapted to Foundry.
 If I were to distribute the module to others I would prefer one module per adventure, but I would want to create some sort of system to standardize and document any sweeping changes across all modules.

-## Step 1b: Setting Up A Module
+### Step 2: Setting Up A Module
 * Once you've decided how many modules you are making you will need to create the module(s) using Foundry
 * In the modules page in your Foundry set up page, click the gear icon to open up a form to start inputting the module information.
 There is [an article](https://foundryvtt.com/article/module-maker/) in the Foundry Knowledge Base that explains these options in detail as well.
    * Name the module anything you’d like.
 The package identifier should populate automatically.